East Javan langur

 The East Javan langur (Trachypithecus auratus), also known as the ebony lutung, Javan langur or Javan lutung, is an Old World monkey from the Colobinae subfamily.
 It is most commonly glossy black with a brownish tinge to its legs, sides, and "sideburns".
 It is found on the island of Java, as well as on several of the surrounding Indonesian islands.
-The Latin word auratus in its scientific name means "golden", and refers to a less common color variant.
-Note that the common name golden langur is used for a different species.
+The Latin word auratus in its scientific name means "golden" and refers to a less common color variant.
+The common name golden langur refers to a different species.

+Description

 Like all langurs, this species' tail is noticeably long, measuring up to 98 cm in length while the body is only around 55 cm long.
-The two subspecies of this lutung are fairly similar in appearance and are geographically separated; males and females are both usually glossy black, although the females pale, yellowish white patch around the pubic area.
+The two subspecies of this monkey are fairly similar in appearance and are geographically separated; males and females are both usually glossy black, although the females pale, yellowish-white patch around the pubic area.
 Juveniles of both subspecies are orange in color.
-The nominate subspecies Trachypithecus auratus auratus has a rare morph that does not lose its juvenile coloration when it matures, instead the coloration darkens slightly, with yellow tinges on its sides, limbs, and around its ears, and a black tinge on its back.
+The nominate subspecies Trachypithecus auratus auratus has a rare morph that does not lose its juvenile coloration when it matures, instead, the coloration darkens slightly, with yellow tinges on its sides, limbs, and around its ears, and a black tinge on its back.

+Habitat

 The East Javan langur inhabits the interior and peripheral areas of rainforests.

 This primate is diurnal and arboreal.
 Its diet is primarily herbivorous, eating leaves, fruit, flowers, and flower buds, although it also eats insect larvae.
 As with other colobines, it has evolved a specialised stomach to digest plant material more efficiently.
 This species also has enlarged salivary glands to assist it in breaking down food.

+Behavior

 Like other langurs, the East Javan langur is a social animal, living in groups of around seven individuals, with one or two adult males in the group.
 Although they will look after offspring of other mothers as well as their own, adult females are aggressive towards females from other groups.
-The brighter coloring of juveniles may alert females to their presence and ensures that they will always be noticed and protected.
+The brighter coloring of juveniles may alert females to their presence and ensure that they will always be noticed and protected.
 This species has no discernible mating season and females produce one offspring at a time.